-Hundreds bid final farewell to Russia’s Alexey Navalny, risking arrest
+Thousands bid final farewell to Russia’s Alexey Navalny, risking arrest

 Kremlin spokesman Dmitry Peskov earlier warned that “unauthorised gatherings will be in violation of the law and those who participate in them will be held responsible”, according to Russia’s TASS news agency.

+Rights organisation OVD-Info said it knew of “at least 67 arrests in 16 towns” on Friday, including six arrests in Moscow where Navalny’s funeral was held.

-Rights organisation OVD-Info claims that some 400 mourners have been detained at memorials for Navalny since his death.
+The rights group says some 400 people have been detained at memorials for Navalny since his death.

-The French and German ambassadors were in the crowd on Friday, as were some of Russia’s last free independent politicians.
+The French and German ambassadors were in the crowd of mourners on Friday, as were some of Russia’s last free independent politicians.

-Among the large crowd of mourners, some chanted, “Russia will be free”, “No to war”, “Russia without Putin”, “We won’t forgive” and “Putin is a murderer.”
+Among the large crowd, some chanted, “Russia will be free”, “No to war”, “Russia without Putin”, “We won’t forgive” and “Putin is a murderer.”
 Police were present in large numbers but did not intervene.

 “People like him shouldn’t be dying: honest and principled, willing to sacrifice themselves,” said one mourner, Anna Stepanova, outside the church.

 “What are they afraid of?
 Why so many cars?” she said.
 “The people who came here, they are not scared.
-Alexei wasn’t either.”
+Alexey wasn’t either.”

 Mysterious death